Sideplate1000-Dev/Stick/README.md

 A Game I'm making

-if you have unity I'm fine with you making changes to the game(to make it better) and uploading them here
+if you have unity I'm fine with you making changes to the game(to make it better) and uploading them here under pull requests or something I didn't read how github works